sirech/deliver/README.markdown

 email to the list with a subject like `GET _url_`, and you'll get an email with the url downloaded as an attachment.

+### Forbidden words

+A list of words can be defined that should not appear in the body of a message.
+If they do, they are replaced with the given replacement.
+The process is case insensitive, and punctuation surrounding the word is ignored.
+However, subwords are not replaced (for example, if _place_ is in the list, _replace_ won't be substituted).

 ## Configuration

 Many options are configurable, via a _config.py_ file.
 An example file